clayauld/Secure-Adblocking-DNS/README.md

 # Open Source Ad-blocking, Secure, Recursive DNS System
 Secure (DNS-over-TLS) Adblocking (Pi-hole) Recursive (unbound) Server System setup

-I would like to thank @rajannpatel for posting his repo about this topic.
+I would like to thank rajannpatel (https://github.com/rajannpatel) for posting his repo about this topic.
 His guide helped contribute to my current setup and notes.
 See his guide at rajannpatel/Pi-Hole-PiVPN-on-Google-Compute-Engine-Free-Tier-with-Full-Tunnel-and-Split-Tunnel-OpenVPN-Configs

 ## Objective